 This sort of animation is actually very close to the previous as its initial general aim is to draw attention to the particular element by means of motion.
 In this case, the trick is used to give users a clue what sort of interaction can be accomplished in places where this interaction is not obvious for everyone.
 Small unobtrusive interface animation provides instant communication with the user and shows the necessary direction to move one, simplifying the process of dealing with the interface.
 This kind is really helpful in terms of providing intuitive navigation and therefore usability, crucial for a positive user experience.

 Purpose: Supporting general style and branding

 One of the cases, when the slight animation is applicable, is adding some motion to the elements of branding which are used in the layout to support brand awareness.
-In one of our articles we have mentioned that the strategy of consistent using element of branding in the interface, especially applied directly in the process of interaction with a product, can be effective method significantly strengthening brand image.
-Animation can enhance this effect, draw attention to specific branding elements and increase general recognizability of the brand.
+In one of our articles, we have mentioned that the strategy of a consistent using elements of branding in the interface, especially applied directly in the process of interaction with a product, can be an effective method significantly strengthening brand image.
+Animation can enhance this effect, draw attention to specific branding elements and increase the general recognizability of the brand.

 Animation for Saily App